 Eight Tips for Race Day

 You put the date in your mind’s calendar then finally committed to it by signing up.
 You formulated a training plan, bought a new pair of shoes, then took your first steps out the door and around the block.
-Yes, you’ve done it — you’re running the Avera Race Against Cancer.
+Yes, you’ve done it — you’re running a race.

 Despite all the training, how do you ensure that as you toe the starting line you’ll not only enjoy the day but also run your best?
 There are definitely a few DO’s and DON’T’s that you can practice to maximize your chances of crossing the line having given it your all.